The sad state of personal data and infrastructure

 Why can't I have incremental search over my tweets?
 Or browser bookmarks?
 Or over everything I've ever typed/read on the Internet?

-Why can't I search across watched youtube videos even though most of them have subtitles hence allowing for full text search?
+Why can't I search across my watched youtube videos, even though most of them have subtitles hence allowing for full text search?

 Why can't my Google Home add shopping list items to Google Keep?
 Let alone other todo-list apps.